An147/BattleCity2015/README.md

 # BattleCity2015
-Univercity project: a remake of classic Battle City game,
+University project: a remake of the classic Battle City game.